O1ahmad/container-file-prysm/compose/README.md

 `export image=0labs/prysm:v2.0.0`

-or included within an environment config file located either at a `.env` file within the same directory or specified via one of the role type `env_vars` environment variables.
+or included within an environment config file located either at a `.beacon.env or .validator.env` file within the same directory or specified via one of the role type `env_vars` environment variables.

 `export beacon_env_vars=/home/user/prysm/beacon.env`